micro-community/how-to-join/.github/ISSUE_TEMPLATE.md

 ---
-name: Join Micro Open Community
+name: 'Join Micro Open Community'
-about: Create a new request to apply
+about: 'Create a new request to apply'
-title: [Apply to Join] I am a go-micro lover and coder
+title: '[Apply to Join] I am a go-micro lover and coder'
-labels: applicant
+labels: 'applicant'
-assignees:
+assignees: ''

 ---